The journey so far...

 Here's what we set out to do though - bring excellent quality, affordable wall art to your home or office.
 We're confident you'll love staring at your walls just a little bit more once you have some of it on your wall.
 One of our customers told use recently that our print Split Beach is his window on the world - he works in a windowless studio, and we're thrilled that he chose a big print of the sea to be his view.

 We print all our own prints in house up to A2 size, using gallery quality paper and inks, on a Canon Imageprograf-1000.
 It's a renowned printing system used by professional photographers who are serious about their craft.
+We also offer canvas prints as a choice for each and every print we sell, which are available at up to A0 size - that's 120 x 85cm, so more than enough for most homes and offices.

 We provide free photographic support for a number of charitable organisations including Blue Apple Theatre, who offer adults with learning disabilities access to the arts.
 We've produced the photography that sits in their programmes and their website.
 We also support Hampshire History Trust (of which Mike is a Trustee) and Hampshire Pride as their photographers.
 Mike has photographed for all of these organisations for a number of years, and it's something we're really proud of.